Praise houses of Bluffton

 The praise house on Simmonsville Road near the intersection of the Bluffton Parkway was originally located a mile away in Belfair Plantation and is over 100 years old.

-In the early 1950s, the Reverend Jimmy Buncomb, Deacon Oscar Frazier and Deacon “Daddy Toy” Fields led a volunteer group to move the praise house to its present location, where it was used by area residents from various congregations who couldn’t make it into town for services at the “church.” on Wednesday and Friday evenings and Sunday mornings.
+In the early 1950s, a volunteer group moved the praise house to its present location.
+Residents from various congregations who couldn’t make it into town for services at the “church” used it.
+It held services on Wednesday and Friday evenings and Sunday mornings.

 The praise house tradition eventually ended, once people could drive to bigger churches located further from their homes.

-n “Artifact of Poverty” with many recycled parts from other buildings, including the tin roof and various-sized windows.
+This structure, described as an “Artifact of Poverty,” uses recycled parts from other buildings, including the tin roof.

-As Celebrate Bluffton points out, “Praise Houses were the core of African American life in the early years of Bluffton’s history.
-The joyful spirit and sense of community that once resonated within these walls continues to be an inspirational touchstone for African Americans today.”
+According to Celebrate Bluffton, “Praise Houses were the core of African American life in the early years of Bluffton.
+The joyful spirit and sense of community continues to be an inspirational touchstone for African Americans today.”